DISTRHO/Cardinal/README.md

 If you want to try this out early, checkout the [GitHub actions tab](https://github.com/DISTRHO/Cardinal/actions/workflows/build.yml).
 There is absolutely no warranty, use at your own risk and all that...

+### Community chat

+Currently we are all on #cardinal IRC room in irc.libera.chat server.
+Come join us in your favorite IRC client or through a Matrix bridge.

 ## License

 Cardinal is licensed under GPLv3+, see [LICENSE](LICENSE) for more details.